cxie19/curedynpred/README.md

 # curedynpred

-curedynpred is an R package to predict individual conditional cure rates and conditional survival probabilities.
-It can also evaluate the fitted joint model's predictive performance on conditional survival probabilities via the time-dependent area under the receiver operating characteristic curve (AUC) and Brier score.
+curedynpred is an R package to predict individual conditional cure rates and conditional survival probabilities by using our proposed cure models in joint modeling and landmark frameworks.
+The proposed cure models are built on a flexible-hazards cure (FHC) model, which belongs to the promotion time cure model.
+The FHC model is an extension of the proportional hazards cure (PHC) model.
+The estimation of the FHC model is available at https://github.com/cxie19/fhc.
-The fitted joint model is our proposed joint cure model that simultaneously deals with longitudinal data in a linear mixed-effects submodel and flexible patterns of hazard ratios over time in a promotion time cure submodel.
+The proposed joint cure model simultaneously deals with longitudinal data in a linear mixed-effects model and flexible patterns of hazard ratios over time in an FHC model.
+Individual random effects connect the two parts.
-It is named a joint model with a flexible-hazards cure submodel (JMFHC).
-The model estimation for this proposed model can be found  at https://github.com/cxie19/jmfhc. <br />
+This proposed joint model is a joint model with a flexible-hazards cure model for survival data (JMFHC).
+The model estimation of JMFHC can be found at https://github.com/cxie19/jmfhc.
+The proposed FHC model in the landmark framework incorporates longitudinal biomarker values by including the baseline biomarker values and the most current biomarker values as covariates.
+This proposed landmark model is a landmark FHC (LFHC) model.
+The proposed JMFHC and LFHC model accommodate some covariates following the proportional hazards (PH) assumption and other covariates violating the PH assumption while incorporating patients' longitudinal biomarker values.
+This package can also be used to predict the conditional cure and survival probabilities by using a joint model with a proportional hazards cure model for survival data (JMPHC) and a landmark PHC (LPHC) model, which are the speical case of JMFHC and a LFHC model, respectively.

 ## How to get started